Deer Valley Resort

 The lodge is also Utah’s only Forbes Five Star Spa, offering hardened athletes and pleasure-seekers alike the chance to rejuvenate with their selection of healing massages.
 Other treatment options include a Vichy shower, giving spa-goers the ultimate in hydrotherapy.

 The name Stein Erikson may ring a familiar bell for avid skiers and mountain enthusiasts.
 The late Erikson was a gold medalist alpine skier from Norway known for his distinct style that helped progress skiing into the modern day.
-As the Director of Skiing at Deer Valley for more than 35 years, he became a local celebrity who is remembered for treating everyone like a friend and neighbor.
-His fervent passion for the winter sport and his influence on Deer Valley even inspired a luxury hotel named after him.
-Erikson was the voice of the company for years and represents the sports’ history in the community, which is why a stay at the infamous Stein Erikson Lodge is a must.
-The resort’s recent $14 million-dollar renovations include an outdoor pool and a movie theatre that warmly welcomes well-heeled travelers into a high-altitude hotel smack dab in the heart of the mountain.
+As the Director of Skiing at Deer Valley for more than 35 years, he became a local celebrity remembered for treating everyone like a friend and neighbor.
+His fervent passion for the winter sport and his influence on the Deer Valley Ski Resort even inspired a luxury hotel named after him.

 Stein Erickson Lodge